 As a public company we will incur significant legal, accounting, and other expenses that we did not incur as a private company.
-We will be subject to reporting requirements of the Securities Exchange Act of 1934, as amended, or the
+We are subject to reporting requirements of the Securities Exchange Act of 1934, as amended, or the Exchange

-Exchange Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the rules subsequently implemented by the SEC, the rules and regulations of the listing standards of The Nasdaq Stock Market LLC, or Nasdaq, and other applicable securities rules and regulations.
+Act, the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, the rules subsequently implemented by the SEC, the rules and regulations of the listing standards of The Nasdaq Stock Market LLC, or Nasdaq, and other applicable securities rules and regulations.
 Compliance with these rules and regulations will likely strain our financial and management systems, internal controls, and employees.

 The Exchange Act requires, among other things, that we file annual, quarterly, and current reports with respect to our business and operating results.
 Moreover, the Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures, and internal control, over financial reporting.
+In order to maintain and, if required, improve our disclosure controls and procedures, and internal control over, financial reporting.
 In order to maintain and, if required, improve our disclosure controls and procedures, and internal control over, financial reporting to meet this standard, significant resources and management oversight may be required.
 In the course of preparing our financial statements for fiscal 2018, we identified material weaknesses in our internal control over financial reporting.
 If, in the future, we have material weaknesses or deficiencies in our internal control over financial reporting, we may not detect errors on a timely basis and our consolidated financial statements may be materially misstated.
 Effective internal control is necessary for us to produce reliable financial reports and is important to prevent fraud.

 In addition, we will be required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act when we cease to be an emerging growth company.
-We expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act.
+We expect to incur significant expenses and devote substantial management effort toward ensuring compliance with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act when we cease to be an euclider attestation requirements of Section 404 of the Sarbanes-Oxley Act.
 As a result of the complexity involved in complying with the rules and regulations applicable to public companies, our management's attention may be diverted from other business concerns, which could harm our business, operating results, and financial condition.
 Although we have already hired additional employees to assist us in complying with these requirements, our finance team is small and we may need to hire more employees in the future, or engage outside consultants, which will increase our operating expenses.